bedminer1/HDB2/README.md

 2. /polynomial_regression gives you the same thing but for a polynomial regression model
 3. /holt_winters gives you predictions according the Holt-Winters model

-Query Parameters:
+Query Parameter(optional):

-- start (optional): The start date for filtering records used in the model.
+- start: The start date for filtering records used in the model.
 Defaults to 2018-01.
 Example: ?start=2020-01
-- end (optional): The end date for filtering records used in the model.
+- end: The end date for filtering records used in the model.
 Defaults to 2021-01.
 Example: ?end=2021-12
-- towns (optional): A list of towns to filter the records.
+- towns: A list of towns to filter the records.
 Can be provided multiple times.
 Example: ?towns=Ang%20Mo%20Kio&towns=Bedok
-- flatType (optional): Filter by flat type (e.g., 4-Room, 5-Room).
+- flatType: Filter by flat type (e.g., 4-Room, 5-Room).
 Example: ?flatType=4-Room
-- timeAhead (optional): The number of time units (months or years) to predict into the future.
+- timeAhead: The number of time units (months or years) to predict into the future.
 Defaults to 5 if not specified.
 Example: ?timeAhead=12
-- dateBasis (optional): Defines the time unit for prediction: monthly (default): Predicts monthly values.
+- dateBasis: Defines the time unit for prediction: monthly (default): Predicts monthly values.
 yearly: Predicts yearly values.
 Example: ?dateBasis=yearly